puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 ## Quest objectives

-- Familiarize yourself with the Quest structure and tool
+- Familiarize yourself with the Quest structure and tool.

 ## Getting Started